jacques/docs.npmjs.com/content/getting-started/uninstalling-local-packages.md

 #### Test:

-To confirm that `npm uninstall` worked correctly, check to see that the `node_modules` directory exists, but that it does not contain a directory for the package(s) you uninstalled.
+To confirm that `npm uninstall` worked correctly, find the `node_modules` directory.
+Be sure that it no longer contains a directory for the package(s) you uninstalled.

-You can do this by running `ls node_modules` on Unix systems, e.g. "OSX", "Debian", or `dir node_modules` on Windows.
+You can do this by running `ls node_modules` on Unix systems such as "OSX", or `dir node_modules` on Windows.

 #### Example: